 Lastly, you need to make room for your personal items inside your seat bag.
 It's best to place your meds in a small container together with some cotton so it wouldn't get damaged from the constant movement of your bike.
 You should also keep a few forms of identification in your pack together with your credit card or your cash.
 Adding some ointment can also be helpful when it comes to soothing your muscles.

 Now that you know everything that you need to bring for your ride, it's now time to pack all these things together carefully.
 But with all those items on the list, how can you keep everything organized?

 When it comes to handling plastic valve caps, it's best not to toss it from your spare tubes.
 You need to cut off the tip of the plastic and keep it inside your saddlebag in case you need it.

 Meanwhile, if you haven't bought any saddlebags yet, then do try to consider an integrated saddlebag for your trip.
 These saddlebags have clips specially designed to make it easier for you to attach it to your seat post.
 They're also sleek and easy to use.

 Every cyclist wants to enjoy their ride in peace.
 So, if you're tired of hearing your cartridges clanking around with every pedal, use rubber bands to hold them in place.
 It'll keep them tightly together so that you can enjoy your ride.

 Most cyclists always travel light and fast.
-That's why they often go with simple saddlebags for their every ride.
+That's why they often go with simple saddlebags with velcro strap for their every ride.
 What you want to put in it is entirely up to you.
 But remember that your saddlebag can only hold so much.
 So, plan all the things that you need to get you back on your bike without putting any extra weight.

 Comments will be approved before showing up.